Useful tips from strangers on the internet.

 2. Creative conflict resolution is key.

-"As a bonus, when we married my wife purchased my wedding ring with 'squeeze squeeze' engraved inside."
+"As a bonus, when we married, my wife purchased my wedding ring with 'squeeze squeeze' engraved inside."

 3. Get to know your partner's sweet spots.

 I have little control; it makes me very comfortable.
-We've had great talks with me as the little spoon, and she just talks into the back of my neck."
+We've had great talks with me as the little spoon, and she talks into the back of my neck."

 4. Make communication a priority.

-I set up a script that fires if the time is after 6:40 (I usually leave work by 6:15), if I am still connected to the cell tower at work, and if I can still see the WiFi network.
+I set up a script that fires if the time is after 6:40 (I usually leave work by 6:15), if I am still connected to the cell tower at work and if I can still see the WiFi network.
 This script sends a text that says, 'I'm going to be working late tonight,' and dings to let me know it sent.

 "It's been working fantastic.
-I just recently added a new one that fires if the time is after 5:00 PM, and I have just left the work cell tower area, that sends an 'I am on my way home' message.
+I recently added a new one that fires if the time is after 5:00 PM, and I have just left the work cell tower area, which sends an 'I am on my way home' message.
 She has been super-pleased at how consistent I have been about letting her know what is going on, and the best part is that I don't even have to remember to do anything.
 Thanks, technology!"

 5. Be gentle.